 If you’re taking the Nature Conservancy Trail to the headland meadows from the lower, all-year trailhead, drive Highway 101 north 1 mile from the interchange where highways 101 and 18 join (just north of Lincoln City).
 Then turn left on Three Rocks Road for 2.3 miles and turn left on Savage Road 100 yards to the parking lot of the Knight Park boat ramp.

 From Knight Park, the trail crosses Three Rocks Road and traverses the woods beside Savage Road.
 Stay on the trail because this section crosses private land.
 After 0.4 mile you’ll end up along the road to the old trailhead, where parking is strictly prohibited.
 From this old trailhead, the path climbs into a forest of large, gnarled spruce for 1.1 mile to a meadow with a breathtaking view across the Salmon River estuary.
 In the distance are Cape Foulweather and Lincoln City’s Devils Lake.
 Then the path steepens and climbs 0.6 mile to an upper viewpoint, the turnaround spot.

-Above: Skunk Cabbage
+Right: Skunk Cabbage

 This chapter taken from the book 100 Hikes/Travel Guide: Oregon Coast & Coast Range.